MFTabriz/slabcc/manual.rst

  Hannu-Pekka Komsa and Alfredo Pasquarello, Finite-Size Supercell Correction for Charged Defects at Surfaces and Interfaces, Physical Review Letters 110, 095505 (2013) DOI: `10.1103/PhysRevLett.110.095505 <https://doi.org/10.1103/PhysRevLett.110.095505>`_ `(Supplements) <https://journals.aps.org/prl/supplemental/10.1103/PhysRevLett.110.095505/supplR1.pdf>`_

-This method estimates the error in the total energy of the charged models under 3D PBC, due to the excess charge in the real system using a simple Gaussian model.
+This method estimates the error in the total energy of the charged models under 3D PBC, due to the excess charge in the real system using Gaussian models.
 The model charge is assumed to be embedded in a medium with dielectric-tensor profile ε(k) depending only on a single Cartesian space axis (k) which is orthogonal to the slab.
 The energy correction is calculated as: